 So if you're serious about making the world better, we WANT you to start on that work with minimal distraction and delay.
 Volunteering, fundraising, spreading the word about your favorite cause, fiscal sponsorship -- all of these can help you do that, and you can start almost immediately.
 So yeah, I guess you could say that we are discouraging you from forming a new org, but only because our goal is to point you to info and resources to help you work smarter, not harder.

-Browse our Fiscal Sponsorship gallery for videos, webinars, live chats, podcasts, and articles to learn more.
+Browse our Fiscal Sponsorship topic area for videos, webinars, live chats, podcasts, and articles to learn more.
 You'll find answers to how to choose fiscal sponsors, how to approach them, how to find them, and more.

 Subscribe to Our Blog